-- 1. Press the (Directory) key or a softkey configured with Directory functionality to enter the Directory. - 2.
-(Optional) Press the search bar to initialize the search function and enter in the name of the contact.

-3. Press the contact you want to edit.
+- 1. Press the key or a softkey configured with Directory functionality to enter the Directory. - 2.
+(Optional) Using the dialpad keys input the first letters of the contact's name to initialize the search function. - 3.
+Use the navigation keys to highlight the contact you want to edit.